2C-T is the first of a long series of compounds in the subfamily 2C-T-X.

 What Does 2C-T Feel Like?

 This compound is strongly tactile in its effects — which means you’re going to feel the psychedelic body experiences much more than the visual experiences.
-This effect would have made 2C-T an ideal compound for erotic encounters if not for its inhibiting effect on emotion.
+This effect would have made 2C-T an ideal compound for erotic encounters if not for its inhibiting effect on emotions.
 It has a mild “stripping” effect on emotion while increasing the “logical” or intellectual thought processes.

 It could be a good psychedelic in low doses for problem-solving or focus — but this still needs to be explored in more detail.